Back to All Events

 A limited number of discounts and performance scholarships are available based on participants’ financial need and artistic level.

-Advanced piano participants may apply for the position of assistant teacher for beginner-level students.
+Advanced piano participants may apply for the position of teacher for beginner-level students.
 This role involves giving three lessons during the course and includes a 10% discount on the course fee.

 Advanced participants may also apply for a performance scholarship.
-This requires performing a 30–40 minute recital at at least one concert in Estonia on one of the following dates: 4–5 July, 18–19 July, or 8 August.
+This requires performing a 35–40 minute recital at at least one concert in Estonia on one of the following dates: 4–5 July, 18–19 July, or 8 August.